 - Installing sticky traps in the field and maintaining the field weed-free are other popular methods to prevent aphid infestation.

-- Shamrock Overseas Limited Prime Gold Insecticide: It is a systemic insecticide containing Acetamiprid 20% and is effective against a wide spectrum of insects.
+- Shamrock Overseas Limited Prime Gold Insecticide: It is a systemic insecticide containing Acetamiprid 20% SP and is effective against a wide spectrum of insects.
 It comes as a soluble powder which is diluted in water and sprayed on the crops.
 The dilution is 20-40 gm per acre.

 - Marshal Insecticide: It is a contact insecticide which can also be a stomach poison for aphids.
 The active ingredient Carbosulfan 25% EC fights off chewing and sucking pests from the crops and promotes healthy growth of the plants.
 The recommended dosage for this liquid insecticide is 320-400 ml per acre.

 - Tatafen Insecticide: The 10% EC of Fenvalerate in this insecticide is effective against sucking pests via contact synthetic pyrethroid action.
 It works on a wide range of pests and is highly effective.
-The recommended dosage for this is 2.5 ml/litre or 500 ml per acre.
+The recommended dosage for this is 2.5 ml/liter or 500 ml per acre.

 The damage caused by aphids on tomato plants is multilevel from affecting the leaves thus preventing proper photosynthesis to infesting fruits making them unfit for markets.
 Proper management of these pests with these insecticides along with proper prevention measures are essential.
 Only the combined efforts can be fruitful as they could be resistant to many insecticides.